Do you need to eat fruits and vegetables?

 Although fruits and vegetables are whole foods that contain beneficial nutrients, it’s too early to make that claim for them.
 In fact, it’s too early to make that claim for any foods with certainty, because very little high-quality experimental research has examined how specific foods affect cancer risk and progression.

 It’s known that damage to cellular DNA may raise the risk of developing cancer in the future.
-One randomized cross-over study in healthy people found that consuming kiwifruit for three weeks led to increased antioxidant activity that helped repair DNA, regardless of whether small or large amounts were consumed.20 Similar results have been shown for cruciferous vegetables like broccoli and cabbage.21 However, other studies haven’t shown any improvement in DNA repair in people who increased their fruit and vegetable intake.22
+One randomized cross-over study in healthy people found that consuming kiwifruit for three weeks led to increased antioxidant activity that helped repair DNA, regardless of whether small or large amounts were consumed.21 Similar results were seen in young male smokers who consumed three servings of broccoli per day for 10 days.22

-Cruciferous vegetables contain compounds that might help reduce cancer risk in several ways, such as decreasing inflammation and improving cell signaling.24 Yet it appears that there’s a threshold of these protective compounds that can be absorbed, so that very high intakes offer no further benefit than consuming more modest amounts.25
+Cruciferous vegetables contain compounds that might help reduce cancer risk in several ways, such as decreasing inflammation and improving cell signaling.26 Yet it appears there’s probably a threshold of these protective compounds that can be absorbed, so that very high intakes offer no further benefit than consuming more modest amounts.27

-Many fruits and vegetables contain other phytochemicals (literally “plant chemicals”) with potential anti-cancer activity, such as resveratrol and sulforaphane.26 However, their effects have been studied mainly in test tubes and animals.
+Many fruits and vegetables have other phytochemicals (literally “plant chemicals”) with potential anti-cancer activity, such as resveratrol and sulforaphane.28 However, their effects have been studied mainly in test tubes and animals.
 High-quality human research is needed before any conclusions can be made about their use in cancer prevention or treatment.

-In contrast to a limited amount of experimental research, plenty of observational studies explore the relationship between fruit and vegetable intake and cancer risk.
+In contrast to the limited amount of experimental research, plenty of observational studies have explored the relationship between fruit and vegetable intake and cancer risk.
 Researchers who conduct systematic reviews and meta-analyses of these studies often conclude that people who eat the most fruits and vegetables decrease their risk of developing cancer.
-Yet these analyses reveal very weak associations (RRs of 0.78 to 0.92) between eating a lot of produce and being diagnosed with any type of cancer, including breast, lung, colon, bladder, and non-Hodgkin’s lymphoma.27
+Yet these analyses reveal very weak associations (RRs of 0.78 to 0.92) between eating a lot of produce and being diagnosed with any type of cancer, including breast, lung, colon, bladder, and non-Hodgkin’s lymphoma.29

 In summary, eating fruits and vegetables — especially cruciferous types — may very well decrease your risk of cancer, but much more rigorous research is needed before we can say this for sure.